 2. Explore and enjoy the coves and beaches in Swansea

 The rugged coastline here in Swansea is interrupted so frequently and hosts cove after cove.
-If walking between them isn’t your thing, pull up to one of the beaches accessible by car and enjoy food overlooking the ocean be it a picnic or in one of the restaurants.
+If walking between them isn’t your thing, one of the best things to do in Swansea is pull up to one of the beaches accessible by car and enjoy food overlooking the ocean be it a picnic or in one of the restaurants.

 - Three cliffs beach for a picnic.
 This beach when the tide is out is just incredible.